How do I create effective PowerPoint presentations

 - Make sure you can show it.

-- Arrange ahead of time for a computer and projection equipment to make the
+- Arrange ahead of time for a computer and projection equipment to show the

 presentation.
 If you cannot show your presentation for lack of equipment, your work will be

-- Arrive a few minutes early for class so that you can boot up the computer and have the
+- Arrive a few minutes early so that you can boot up the computer and have the

 projector running when class starts.
 Don't make other students sit there waiting for you to get

 things ready.
-If you're in my class, let me know your equipment needs at least a day ahead of
+If you are in my class, let me know your equipment needs at least a day ahead of

 Miss a PowerPoint presentation used in a class session?